gitcnk/Logistic_Regression/Logistic_RegressionHW.md

 **Tasks**

-1. Fit the model using training data. *Please use the numerical variable of education not the edication category.*
+1. Fit the model using training data. *Please use the numerical variable of education not the education category.*
 2. Write down the fitted model for Whites and Blacks separately.

 3. Compute predicted probabilities for: